adenfris/It-s-All-Connected-/README.md

 A game of tenuous connections.
+Made for Ludum Dare 48.

 Find connections between real-world news articles (courtesy of WikiNews), by finding words that occur between them.
 You are scored by the minimum count of the two articles - so if one article has 9349 of a word and the other has 3, your score will be three.
 Only type single lowercase words, or you won’t get credit.